 You don’t want to be tied down (and you think you will want to sell your business in the future – hello, exit strategy!)

-We all want to do lots of different things in our lifetimes, but if you name your business after yourself, you run the risk of accidentally making it your Only Thing.
-Think of the successful entrepreneurs you’ve read about (and possibly pinned on your vision board) – if they have started more than one company, there’s a good chance that they have given each one its own name.
+But if you name your business after yourself, you run the risk of accidentally making it your Only Thing.
+Think of the successful entrepreneurs you’ve read about (and possibly pinned on your vision board).
+If they have started more than one company, they have probably given each one its own name.
 Using your own name will also make it difficult to sell your business in the future.
 Why?
-Once you’re out of the picture, rebranding will fall to the new owners, along with a significant investment of time and money – plus, the reputation you built up will be destroyed.
-It sounds a little dramatic (because it is), so if you prefer your business dealings to be drama-free, consider an alternative brand name.
+Once you’re out of the picture, rebranding will fall to the new owners, along with a significant investment of time and money, and your reputation will be destroyed.
+It sounds dramatic (because it is), so if you like your business drama-free, consider an alternative name.

-The next step is to make sure your original idea really is original and has not already been trademarked by someone else (great minds really do think alike).
+You’ll also need to make sure that your original idea really is original and hasn’t already been trademarked by someone else.
 Each country has its own database of trademarked names; for example, Australian business owners can use the Australian Trade Mark Search, and US people will find what they need to know through the United States Patent and Trademark Office.

 You’ve got your name, now it’s time to find your brand – and that just happens to be our specialty.
 What a coincidence!
 Click here to check out our branding packages.